State preparation with parallel-sequential circuits: PS circuits for quantum state preparation

-The scaling of ${\cal F}(n_C, q)$ and $\kappa(q)$ leads to a favorable circuit depth scaling, given by $T \sim \xi \cdot \log (N / \epsilon)$, for preparing $|\phi_{\rm MPS}^{\textrm{bulk-TI}}\rangle$ of size $N$ and bond dimension $D=2$ with a small infidelity $\epsilon$ using the single-layer PS circuit.
-From this, we estimate a lower bound on the CNOT gate depth $T_{\rm CNOT}$ after compiling the circuit [cf.~\cref{exp_pow_fig}(b)], and compare it with that from the RG circuits~\cite{malz2023preparation,supp}.
+for preparing $|\phi_{\rm MPS}^{\textrm{bulk-TI}}\rangle$ of size $N$ and bond dimension $D=2$ with a small infidelity $\epsilon$ using the single-layer PS circuit.
+From this, we estimate a lower bound on the CNOT gate depth $T_{\rm CNOT}$ after compiling the circuit [cf.~\cref{exp_pow_fig}(b)], and compare it with that from the RG circuits~\cite{malz2023preparation}.
 Notably, PS circuits consistently achieve a lower $T_{\rm CNOT}$ than RG circuits, as the latter involve gates acting on $1+ \lceil 2 \log _2 D \rceil$ qubits for preparing an MPS of bond dimension $D$.
-This results in a compilation overhead for RG circuits that increases $T_{\rm CNOT}$, which becomes more significant when preparing MPS with higher bond dimensions~\cite{supp}.
+This results in a compilation overhead for RG circuits that increases $T_{\rm CNOT}$, which becomes more significant when preparing MPS with higher bond dimensions [cf.~\cref{ps_rg_compare}].